TechWithTy/deal-scale/docs/dynamic-hero-animation-control.md

    />
    ```

 > **SSR note:** `useInView` only runs in the browser.
 Initial render still passes `true` so the server output is deterministic and avoids hydration mismatches.
+The helper that scrolls to the metrics section and the manual `IntersectionObserver` that powers the scroll progress indicator both early-return during SSR to avoid referencing `window`.

+### Scroll Progress Observer

+- `IntersectionObserver` now memoizes the observed sections and only pushes state updates when the active section changes.
+This eliminates redundant `setState` calls while keeping the scroll progress indicator accurate.
+- Section elements are cached in a ref so the observer can disconnect cleanly without repeating DOM lookups.

+### Background Performance

+- The layered background grid is rendered via `InteractiveGridPattern`.
+The component no longer tracks hover state in React; instead it relies on CSS `:hover` styles and memoised SVG coordinates.
+- Wrapping the grid component in `React.memo` keeps it from re-rendering when hero state changes (e.g., the animation visibility flag), improving paint stability on scroll-heavy pages.

 ## HeroHeadline API